Reflections on 40 years of China sourcing

 These skills have endured and they are still essential today.
 Observe very successful buyers, those who have developed and grown profitable sourcing operations and you will find they are supported by robust operations that still value and master the above.

 No wonder then that, looking back over the 40 years of our adventure, what stands out are the people.
-We were fortunate to have found a people-based formula to support our clients and strengthen the control of their China supply chain management.
+We were fortunate to have found a people-based formula to support our clients and to strengthen the control of their supply chain.
 And we were blessed to have the specialists who developed the unique, low-cost team approach our clients needed.

 What will the next 40 years look like?
 This question is the cause of endless and fascinating speculations.
 It is obvious that changes during the next 40 years will not slow down, they will be even more significant than those that occurred in the previous 40.
 But one thing is clear to me, the future will be built on the foundation of the hard work of vastly different people striving towards a mutual benefit.
 That is a future I can get excited about.